-If a student does not submit an ID photo and have it approved prior to Orientation, students can submit an ID photo on the morning of Day 1, but the Mason Card Office will not be on-site to take photos for students.
+If a student does not submit an ID photo and have it approved prior to Orientation, students can submit an ID photo on the morning of their on-campus orientation session.
 Any student who does not submit their photo in time will need to visit the Mason Card Office on their own time before or after Orientation.

 I am unable to attend any of the Orientation dates.
 What should I do?

-Please contact New Student and Family Programs at 703.993.2475 to learn more about option and next steps.
+Please contact New Student and Family Programs at 703.993.2475 to learn more about options and next steps.
 Students should be prepared to provide official documentation of their inability to attend.

 How do I register a guest/guest for Orientation?

-Students can register guests for Orientation by signing back into their registration portal and adding guests to their existing reservation.
+Guests will register on the Mason Family Connection.
 Be prepared to make the payment for guests at the end of the registration process.